mrinalsardar/tulona/README.rst

 * **compare**: To prepare a comparison report for evrything together.
 To executed this command just swap the command from any of the above commands with `compare`.
 It will prepare comparison of everything and write them into different sheets of a single excel file.
 Sample command:

   ``tulona compare --datasources employee_postgres,employee_mysql``

+* **scan**: To scan and compare databases or schemas in terms of metadata and tables present if you want to compare all tables and don't want to set up datasource config for all of them.
+Sample commands:

+  * Scan without comparing:

+    ``tulona scan --datasources postgresdb_postgres_schema,none_mysql_schema``

+  * Scan and compare:

+    ``tulona scan --compare --datasources postgresdb_postgres_schema,none_mysql_schema``

 From `tulona v0.4.0` a new project config property has been introduced: `source_map`.
 If this config is set, in the project config file (tulona-project.yml), then `--datasources` parameter can be skipped with commands.